Frequently Asked Questions (FAQ)

 2. Can I speak with someone informally regarding my concern?

 Yes.
 You may file a complaint informally or formally, in several different ways.
 A university employee or an employee applicant with a complaint, whether it is formal or informal, may contact the Office for Title IX and Institutional Equity or the Human Resources Office.
 If you a student with a complaint, you also may contact the Office for Title IX and Institutional Equity or the Dean of Students Office.
 The University Ombuds officers can provide confidential advice and support.
 See "Where to go for help" for more information.

 Please see the Office for Title IX and Institutional Equity webpage or contact the Director/Title IX Coordinator for more information or to discuss concerns related to sexual harassment or misconduct.

 4. I believe I am being harassed because I am a person of color.
 What can I do about this?

-First, harassment for any reason is never okay.
-Second, you have the responsibility to report your complaint.
-If you have been made to feel uncomfortable, intimidated, or unwanted, you should talk to someone about your concern.
-Finally you have a responsibility to report incidents promptly, as it is often difficult to trace the facts long after they occurred.
+Harassment for any reason is never okay.
+If you have been made to feel uncomfortable, intimidated, or unwanted, you may choose to talk to someone about your concern or report it formally.
 It is recommended that complaints be filed within sixty (60) calendar days of the alleged incident.
-See contact information on the affirmative action home page for information regarding where to take your complaint.

 5. I have a disability and need to know what resources are available to me, and where I can get some answers to my questions.

 6. I heard about a faculty or administrative opening.
-What can I do to recruit faculty and staff applicants to assure a diverse workplace?
+What can I do to recruit faculty and staff applicants to ensure a diverse workplace?